neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/EssentialDesignPatterns.rst

-DI enables a package to control what dependencies it requires while allowing the framework or another third party system to handle the fullfillment of each dependancy.
+DI enables a package to control what dependencies it requires while allowing the framework or another third party system to handle the fullfillment of each dependency.
 This is know as Inversion of Control (IoC).
 IoC delegates the responsibility of dependency resolution to the framework while each package specifies which dependencies it needs.